 Doing research for the LADY OF ASHES series can often involve visiting some rather, er, unusual places.
-Several years ago, my husband and I went to London, with one of my primary goals being to visit Kensal Green Cemetery.
-Fortunately, the hubby is very good-natured about such things.
+Several years ago, I went to London, with one of my primary goals being to visit Kensal Green Cemetery.

 As London churchyards began filling—and overflowing—in the early 19th century, the concept of “garden cemeteries” came about, with enterprising developers taking land that at the time would have been on the outskirts of the city and intentionally planning cemeteries in it.
 Famous Victorian-era garden cemeteries in London include the “Magnificent Seven:” Kensal Green, West Norwood, Highgate, Abney Park, Nunhead, Brompton, and Tower Hamlets.

 Violet Harper is known to have buried a body or two at Kensal Green during her life as an undertaker!

 Kensal Green fascinated me, not only because it is remarkably large (72 acres), but because of how elaborate many of the tombs/mausoleums were.
 Here are some examples of what I saw there.

 It’s like a giant bed!
 This one enthralled me so much that I wrote in one similar in THE MOURNING BELLS.

 This might look like a church, but it’s actually a family’s mausoleum.

 OK, this isn’t a tomb or mausoleum, but it does commemorate Mr. Beatty, ship’s surgeon aboard HMS Victory during the Battle of Trafalgar.
 I wrote extensively about Mr. Beatty in A ROYAL LIKENESS, one of my early novels, and was quite excited to stumble upon his final resting place.